Department of Managerial Studies

 Examination of topics related to performance appraisal: motivating, retaining, and separating employees; compensation and benefits; managing human resources in a global economy.
 Prerequisite(s): MGMT 340 and credit or concurrent registration in MGMT 453.

 Understanding the opportunities and problems that confront managers as they lead a company through complex global economic, political, legal, technological and cultural environment.
 Focus on people, values and culture.
-Course Information: Prerequisite(s): MGMT 340 and MGMT 350.
+Course Information: Prerequisite(s): MGMT 340 and MGMT 350 Admission to Master of Science in Human Resources, or post-baccalaureate leadership certificate; or consent of Instructor.

 MGMT 463.
 Negotiation and Conflict Resolution.
 3 hours.